fluencelabs/cli/docs/commands/README.md

 FLAGS
+  --force                       Force install even if the dependency/dependencies is/are already installed --global                      Will override dependencies in a global user's config.yaml instead of project's
+                                fluence.yaml
-  --force                       Force install even if the dependency/dependencies is/are already installed --no-input                    Don't interactively ask for any input from the user --toolchain=<toolchain_name>  Rustup toolchain name
+  --no-input                    Don't interactively ask for any input from the user --toolchain=<toolchain_name>  Rustup toolchain name